In this tutorial, you’ll learn what is 301 redirects in WordPress, when it’s an excellent time to use them and how to create them.

 - Scroll down to the bottom of the file and add this code:

 You’ll need to change the example.com with your websites’ URL address.

 You can add as many redirects as you wish, each Redirect in a new line.

 After you have done it, save the file.

-After saving the file, navigate to the old post URL address, if done right, you’ll be redirected to the new page or post URL address.
+- Once saved, navigate to the old post URL address.
+You’ll be redirected to the new page or post URL address if done right.

 This article taught you why, when, and how to create WordPress redirect rules.

 If you have any questions or comments, please let us know using the comments box below.